markstringer-dti/markstringer-dti.github.io/dti.md

 Person 4: Oh my God the Pirate are coming.
 Quick hide in the lifeboats.

-And all of these are good selections (as long as trying to hide in the life boats doesn't actually work and result in comedy).
+All these are good selections.
+Of course the audience hope that hiding in the lifeboats won't work, but will result in lots of comedy.

-But what can often happen in such a situation is that instead of saying one of the things above, that might move the story forward, someone says something like this:
+But what happens in such situations is a different kind of suggestion.
+Something like this:

 Person 5: Hey!
 Let's wash the decks!

 Persons 6, 7, 8, 9 and 10: Yes!
 Let's!

 For some of the performers on the stage, this can seem like an attractive thing to do.
 But of course, for the audience, it's a very bad idea.
-Once the Pirate ship has been talked about, they want to see the pirate ship arrive.
-They want to see what a chase between this ship and a pirate ship looks like?
+Once somebody mentioned the pirate ship, they want to see it arrive.
+They want to see what a chase between this ship and a pirate ship looks like.
 They want to see if this crew can load a cannon, point it in the right direction and fire it.
 They want to see the pirate king and see what he'll do to the crew members who are hiding in the lifeboats.

-They don't want to be treated to the sight of everyone on the stage miming mopping the floor.
+They don't want to see everyone on the stage miming mopping the floor.

-But for inexperienced improvisers, the temptation to agree to wash the decks rather than wrestle with the implications of the pirate ship which is coming closer and closer, is extremely tempting.
+For inexperienced improvisers, the temptation to agree to wash the decks is strong.
+It is much attractive than dealing with the implications of the pirate ship.

 Why?
-In his books "Impro" and "Impro for storytellers" Keith Johnstone describes this kind behaviour as "agreed activity."
-Putting people on a stage in front of an audience makes them scared.
-And scared people try to make themselves safe, even if what they're doing individually is making what the group are trying to do together - entertain people - less likely to succeed.
-Part of what constitutes the skill of being a good improviser is knowing how to avoid this strong need to stay safe and instead move the story forward.
-Accept that there's a pirate ship on the horizon and deal with what that means.
+Keither Johnstone invented his own style of improvised theatre in the 1950's.
+He also wrote several books: "Impro" and "Impro for storytellers."
+In these Johnstone describes this kind behaviour as "agreed activity."

+He explains that putting people on a stage in front of an audience makes them scared.
+Scared people try to make themselves safe, even if what they're doing is making group as a whole less safe.

+ Part of what the skill of being a good improviser is knowing how to avoid this need to stay safe.
+Instead good improvisers have the courage to move the story forward.
+When they hear the suggestion, good improvisers accept there's a pirate ship.
+They make the story intersesting and move it forward by dealing with what that means.

-What's fascinating about this kind of behaviour is that everybody, I mean all the improvisers on stage, seem to just know, without thinking, that it's the right thing to do.
+What's fascinating is that all novice improvisers seem to know that it's the "right" thing to do.
 There isn't a long discussion.
 It happens in a second.
 This is in spite of the fact that, from the point of view of the audience, it's exactly the wrong thing to do.
-What this shows is how good we are at shying away from things that we think might be dangerous.
-We tend to avoid anything that will make us change our behaviour or our thinking.
+What this shows is how good we are at shying away from things that might be dangerous.
+Especially, we tend to avoid anything that will make us change our behaviour or our thinking.

-One way that Johnstone suggests to help the improvisers avoid "agreed activity" is to have a director who is watching the improvisers and can speak out and direct the actors during the show.
-In this kind of set up, it's the job of the job of the director to spot which actions and suggestions by the improvisers will move the story forward.
+ Johnstone has one suggestion to help the improvisers avoid this "agreed activity".
+This is to have a director who is watching the improvisers and can speak out and direct them during the show.
+The director spots which suggestions will move the story forward.
+They also see which are "agreed activity" and tell the actors to avoid them.
 In desperate situations she might also make suggestions herself.

-Imaging that a director were watching a scene where there'd been a suggestion of washing the decksr She might allow the crew 10 seconds of deck washing without advancing the action.
+Let's say a director is watching a scene where there'd been a suggestion of washing the decks.
+She might allow the crew ten seconds of deck washing without advancing the action.
 But then she might shout "The deck's clean!
 The pirate ship is getting nearer and nearer!
 Deal with the Pirate ship!"

 Why am I telling you this?
-Because of course, this idea of concrete practice has usefulness in the context of project management.
-As with improvisers on stage, there's a temptation among people who work on a project to find some agreed activity.
-Just like improvisers, they do this as a way of avoiding having to think, or be changed.
+Because, of course, this idea of agreed actity is useful in project management.
+People who work on a project can prefer agreed activity to moving the action forward.
+Like improvisers, they do this as a way of avoiding having to think, or needing to change.
 Instinctively they shy away from the realities of the problem that they're solving.

-Of course, if we pick up on what we talked about in the introduction.
-If we want to deliver the impossible the first thing that we have to do is stop ignoring the bits that look like they might be impossible.
+We can start to deliver the impossible by avoiding agreed activity.
+We can start to deliver the impossible by spotting the pirate ships on the horizon.

-In iterative, Agile, ways of doing project management there are lots of opportunities for the team and the team manager to spot the pirate ship.
-Typically, every day there's a "stand-up" meeting where the team talk about what they did the day before, what they're going to do today, and, most importantly, if there's anything blocking their progress.
+In Agile project management there are lots of opportunities for the team to spot the pirate ship.
+Every day there's a "stand-up" meeting.
+The team talks about what they did the day before, what they're going to do today.
+And in stand up team members talk about any problems they have that  blocking their progress.
+This is the most important bit.
+These problems are the pirate ships.

-Of course, it's in the nature of agreed activity that if there's one big thing that's blocking progress, that might be the very things that no-one talks about at all in the stand up meeting.
-So the signs, that there is a pirate ship that needs tackling might very well not be the sight of a Jolly Roger and the sound of "Arrrrr!"
-Rather it might well be reports of agreed activity.
+Of course, if there's one big thing that's blocking progress, that might be the thing that no-one talks about.
+The signs that there is a pirate ship that needs tackling might not be obvious at first.
+There might not be an obvious Jolly Roger flying and the sound of "Arrrrr!"

+Agreed activity might be a sign there's there's something everyone is ignoring.
-Very often, the same report with mild variations for days and days.

-Another sign of agreed activity and pirate ship avoidance is when a task or "Story" as they're often called in Agile, gets planned and then just doesn't get done.
+If some members of the team have the same update with no variation for days and days.
+That's a sign of agreed activity.
+Another sign is when the the team plans a task and then it doesn't get done.

 Nobody on the team decides to pick it up.
 It may well be that no discussion has been had within the team about why they don't want to pick up this story and tackle it.
-As with the crew on the improvisational stage, they just agreed, possibly tacitly, not to tackle it.
+As with the crew on the improvisational stage, they agreed, they might not have talked about it, not to tackle it.
 Of course, in these situations, it's the job of the project manager to hold up with story and ask what it is about this story that means everyone is avoiding it.

 So, one place to spot the pirate ship is stand-up.
 Another is the retrospective.
 That's a meeting that happens, typically every two weeks where the team talks about how the previous sprint went.
 What went well, what didn't go so well, what could be done better.